 2. Ab Machines

 "Everyone's body proportions and movement patterns are different, so when you place yourself within the parameters of a machine, you're forcing your body into a repetitive pattern that may not be ideal for your shape, size or strength," Johnson says.
 The result?
 You run the risk of injury.

 To make matters worse, people tend to overload machines with heavy weights, Laurita says.
 But the core is unlike other muscles in that it doesn't respond well to a combination of high weight with low reps for strength training.
 In other words, when you heap on the weight, you're likely to hurt yourself.

 If you insist on adding machines to your ab workouts, Laurita recommends using very light weights in an AMRAP (or as many reps as possible) format for a quick burnout at the end of your sweat session.

 3. Side Bends

 When it comes to targeting your obliques, side bends can be effective.
 The thing is, just like with ab machines, zealous gym-goers gunning for washboard abs often overload with heavy weights and increase their risk of injury, Laurita says.

 And as with any exercise, when it comes to side leans, you must consider whether the movement works for your body.
 "You should factor in muscular imbalances, injuries, the physical demands of your job, your everyday life and contraindications specific to your body in order to perform them correctly," Johnson says.

-For example, a pregnant woman may not want to do side bends since they can place extra strain on the linea alba (a fibrous structure that runs down the middle of your abdomen which keeps your ab muscles close to each other).
+For example, a pregnant person may not want to do side bends since they can place extra strain on the linea alba (a fibrous structure that runs down the middle of your abdomen which keeps your ab muscles close to each other).

 What You Should Do Instead

 Rather than concentrating on ab-specific movements, doing multi-joint, free-weight exercises like squats and deadlifts is a more effective way to train your abs, according to research in the June 2013 issue of the Journal of Strength and Conditioning Research.
 And unlike traditional ab isolation exercises, free-weight exercises offer the added health benefits of improved strength, bone density and cardiovascular health.